rugbyprof/5303-Adv-Database/Assignments/MongoDBProject/README.md

     - May be informational: [Coming in Mongo 3.2]( https://www.mongodb.com/blog/post/joins-and-other-aggregation-enhancements-coming-in-mongodb-3-2-part-1-of-3-introduction)
 3. Create an API using flask to use as our DB intermediary.
 (Due: TBD)

+### General Requirements:
+- Create a folder called `mongoDB-Project`.
+- Place this folder in your github repository so that it is not in any other folder (it is at the root of your repo).
+-

 ### Part 1:
 Part one of the project will be to load the dataset downloaded from here: https://www.yelp.com/dataset_challenge/dataset.

 Here is a python script using pymongo to help load your data.
-This will NOT work if you simply cut and past.
+This will NOT work if you simply cut and paste.
 Read the comments.

 ```python
 """